shuckster/statebot-sh/examples/cloud-connect/README.md

 Have a look in `plugins/` to see this example and another that works for BT Fon & OpenZone, too.

+## Credit

+Props to [sscarduzio and other commenters in his Gist](https://gist.github.com/sscarduzio/05ed0b41d6234530d724) for starting me down this rabbit-hole, and [SpikeTheLobster](https://gist.github.com/sscarduzio/05ed0b41d6234530d724#gistcomment-3336485) for the BT OpenZone config settings.

 ## License

 Cloud Connect is bundled with [Statebot-sh](https://github.com/shuckster/statebot-sh/) and both are [ISC licensed](./LICENSE).